monleon96/kika/docs/source/user_guide/tutorials/pert_cards.rst

 Setting up Sensitivity Analysis with PERT Cards
 ===============================================

-This tutorial demonstrates how to prepare MCNP input files for sensitivity analysis using MCNPy's perturbation card generation capabilities.
+This tutorial demonstrates how to prepare MCNP input files for sensitivity analysis using KIKA's perturbation card generation capabilities.

 Overview
 --------